Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Decoherence from temporal magnetic field fluctuations

 and for $a|\pm,m\rangle + b|\pm,m-1\rangle:$

-Eq.\eqref{diabaticzalloweddephasing} reaches a minimum value (hence giving the longest $T_2$ time) when $\cos(\theta_m)=-\cos(\theta_{m-1})$ i.e. at the frequency minima.
-Unlike the adiabatic Z noise case, this value does not reach 0, but rather reaches approximately half its maximal value at the high-field regime.
+Eq.\eqref{diabaticzalloweddephasing} reaches a minimum value (hence giving the longest $T_2$ time) when $\cos(\theta_m)=-\cos(\theta_{m-1})$, i.e., at the frequency minima.
+Unlike the adiabatic $Z$ noise case, this value does not reach 0, but rather reaches approximately half its maximal value at the high-field regime.
 Conversely, Eq.\eqref{diabaticzforbiddendephasing} reaches its maximal value when $\cos(\theta_m)=-\cos(\theta_{m-1})$, attaining approximately the same value as for Eq.\eqref{diabaticzalloweddephasing} at this regime.
 Note that unlike the adiabatic case, there is no decoherence minimum at the frequency maxima; the decay rate simply vanishes as $B \to \infty$.

-Because the exchange terms in Eq.\eqref{masterequationznoise} contribute to the dynamics for diabatic Z noise, there will also be depolarising noise in each $m$ subspace, equalising the population in states $|\pm,m\rangle$ .
+Because the exchange terms in Eq.\eqref{masterequationznoise} contribute to the dynamics for diabatic $Z$ noise, there will also be depolarising noise in each $m$ subspace, equalising the population in states $|\pm,m\rangle$ .
 Fig.\ref{Fig6}(d) shows the effect of this depolarisation at the frequency minima.
-This depolarisation rate of each $m$ subspace is given by:
+The depolarisation rate of each $m$ subspace is given by: